-Regarding the Affiliated Companies, the Company’s representatives working in the Management of Affiliated Companies should make efforts to set their directives based on the guidance provided for in this Policy, considering the specific needs and legal and regulatory aspects to which they are subject.
+In relation to the Affiliated Companies, the representatives of the Company that work in the management of the Affiliated Companies must make efforts so that they define their directions based on the guidelines provided for in this Policy, considering the specific needs and the legal and regulatory aspects to which they are subject.

 1. Guidelines in relation to the Anti-Corruption Law and practices regarding contributions to public entities

 1.1.
 Harmful Acts

 1.1.1.
 Cielo neither adopts, nor incentives and does not allow the practice of any conduct to represent or result in harmful acts to the national or foreign Public Administration and other private companies, as provided for by Anticorruption Law No. 12.846/2013, such as, for instance:

 - Promise, offer or give directly or indirectly any improper advantage to government agency, or third party related thereto (i.e., relatives, friends, etc.);